rkuma183/wilsonmar.github.io/_posts/2017-02-11-machine-learning.md

 ## Data representation

-Tensors generalize matrices to an arbitrary number of axes.
+Tensors generalize matrices to an arbitrary number of axes (3 or more "dimensions").

 A tensor that contains only one number is called a <strong>"scalar"</strong> (aka "scalar tensor"), also called a <strong>"0D tensor"</strong> because